Microlocal Analysis of Quantum Fields on Curved Spacetimes: The Hadamard state associated to projectors

-\subsection{The Hadamard state associated to \calde projectors}
+\section{The Hadamard state associated to \calde projectors}

-We recall that $q= \mat{0}{\one}{\one}{0}$. \begin{theoreme} Let $\lambda^{\pm}_{\rm Wick}= \pm q\circ C_{\Omega}^{\pm}$.
+We recall that $q= \mat{0}{\one}{\one}{0}$. \begin{theoreme} Let $\lambda^{\pm}_{\rm Wick}= \pm q\circ \tilde{c}^{\pm}$.
 Then $\lambda_{\rm Wick}^{\pm}$ are the Cauchy surface covariances on $\Sigma$ of a pure analytic Hadamard state $\omega_{\rm Wick}$ for $P$. \end{theoreme} The proof that $\lambda^{\pm}_{\rm Wick}$ are the covariances of a quasi-free state is rather technical.
-It relies on various integration by parts formulas and also on the fact that $K_{\Omega}+ K_{\Omega}^{*}\geq 0$.
+It relies on various integration by parts formulas and also on the fact that $\tilde{P}_{\Omega}+ \tilde{P}_{\Omega}^{*}\geq 0$.
 This positivity is a version of {\em reflection positivity} in this context.

-The proof of the purity of $\omega_{\rm Wick}$ is also quite delicate since to prove that $C_{\Omega}^{\pm}$ are projections, one has to give a meaning to $C_{\Omega}^{\pm}\circ C_{\Omega}^{\pm}$, which seems difficult in this very general situation.
-One has to use the characterization of quasi-free states in Prop. \ref{prop3.8} and an approximation argument, see \cite[Sect.
-4]{GW6}.
+The proof of the purity of $\omega_{\rm Wick}$ is also quite delicate, since to show that $\tilde{c}^{\pm}$ are projections, one has to give a meaning to $\tilde{c}^{\pm}\circ \tilde{c}^{\pm}$, which seems difficult in this very general situation.
+One has to use the characterization of quasi-free states in Proposition \ref{prop3.8} and an approximation argument, see \cite[Section 4]{GW6}.

-The essential ingredient in the proof of the analytic Hadamard property of $\omega_{\rm Wick}$ is the following proposition, whose proof is sketched below. \begin{proposition} \end{proposition} \proof We prove the result for the $+$ case.
+The essential ingredient for establishing the analytic Hadamard property of $\omega_{\rm Wick}$ is the following proposition, whose proof is sketched below. \begin{proposition} \end{proposition} \proof We prove the result for the $+$ case.
 Let us set